socketry/falcon/guides/rails-integration/README.md

 ### Rails 5.x+

 This became the default in Rails 5 so no change is necessary unless you explicitly disabled concurrency, in which case you should remove that configuration.

-### ActionCable

-Falcon supports `rack.hijack` and is compatible with ActionCable.
-If you use the `async` adapter, you should run Falcon in threaded mode, or in forked mode with `--count 1`.
-Otherwise, your messaging system will be distributed over several processes with no IPC mechanism.
-You might like to try out [async-redis](https://github.com/socketry/async-redis) as an asynchronous message bus.